m-junad-sabir/IBIS-IRSA-custumized-webgis/README.md

 *   CSS
 *   JavaScript

-The Real Application is developed in .NET 8 -- ASP.NET Framwork with C# Language to GET Data from SQL Server Database.
+The Real Application is developed in .NET 8 / ASP.NET Framwork with C# Language to GET Data from SQL Server Database.

 ## Setup and Installation

 1. Clone the repository
-2. Add your Own Published GIS Layers on ArcGIS Server
+2. Add your Own Published GIS Layers from ArcGIS Server
 3. Change Header Image and LogoDiv Image
-4. Make Backend using any backend language and make Database to show data in the Result Panel
+4. Make the Backend and also connect and make a Database to GET data in the Result Panel
-5. Program your code to connect your backend code to javascript code so that your data can be GET in the Result Panel
+5. Program your code to connect your backend code with JavaScript code so that your data can be GET in the Result Panel
 6. Open `index.html` in your web browser

 ## License